 Artificial insemination can be done using 3 different methods.
-Your caregiver will talk with you about the best way for you to have insemination.
+Your healthcare provider will talk with you about the best way for you to have insemination.
 After insemination, you may need to lie flat on your back for several minutes.

 - Intrauterine insemination: A catheter (thin rubber tube) is placed into your vagina and uterus.
 Sperm is put into your uterus through the catheter.

-- Cervical insemination: Caregivers put sperm on the opening of your cervix using a catheter.
+- Cervical insemination: Healthcare providers put sperm on the opening of your cervix using a catheter.
 Slippery mucus in your cervix may help the sperm travel into your uterus.

-- Intraperitoneal insemination: Caregivers insert a needle into your abdomen and put the sperm into one or both of your fallopian tubes.
+- Intraperitoneal insemination: Healthcare providers insert a needle into your abdomen and put the sperm into one or both of your fallopian tubes.

 What are the risks of insemination?

 - Medicine to help you ovulate may cause stomach pain, headaches, or nausea.
 You may have a higher risk of ovarian cysts.
 Ovulation medicine may cause a condition called ovarian hyperstimulation syndrome (OHSS).
 With mild OHSS, you may have abdominal pain and weight gain.
 Your ovaries may grow larger.
 With severe OHSS, fluid may collect in the tissues outside of your abdomen, which can cause trouble breathing.

 - You may be allergic to the catheter used for insemination.
 Your uterus or another organ may be damaged, causing severe abdominal pain.
 If a needle is used to inject sperm, it may cause bleeding, or you may get an infection.
 You may get pregnant with more than one baby.
 Even after insemination, you still may not get pregnant.